COSEnu/cosenu_docs/usage.md

 `zrange`: Start and end values for the domain required for the simulation.
 Both satrt and end values are necessary.

 `nzs` : Values of resolutions for which we want to run the simulations.
 In principle we can put any number of value inside the square bracket separated by comma.
-However the bracket should contain atleast one value.
+However the bracket should contain at least one value.

 `CFLS` : Values of the `CFL` parameter for which we want to run the simulation.
 Any nmber of values with in the square brackets are allowed.
-The Bracket should not be empty.
+The bracket should not be empty.
 For numerical stability each of these values should be chosen such that $$ 0< \text{CFL} \leq 1$$.

 ## Setting up the velocity bins

 In the current implementation we only consder the z-componant of velocity $$\text{cos}(\theta)$$ which can take values from -1 to 1.
-To evolve each velocity modes numerically, we treat the beam of neutrinos whose velocity lies between $$\mathrm{v}$$ and $$\mathrm{v} + d\mathrm{v}$$ as asingle beam with velocity $$\mathrm{v} + d\mathrm{v}/2$$.
+To evolve each velocity mode numerically, we treat the beam of neutrinos whose velocity lies between $$\mathrm{v}$$ and $$\mathrm{v} + d\mathrm{v}$$ as a single beam with velocity $$\mathrm{v} + d\mathrm{v}/2$$.
 The value of $$d\mathrm{v}$$can be estimated from the number of velocity bins $$\text{N}_{\mathrm{v}_z}$$.
-The starting and ending values of $$\mathrm{v}$$ and, the resolution of the phsase-space can be set as shown below.
+The starting and ending values of $$\mathrm{v}$$ and, the resolution of the phsase-space can be set as below.

 ```yml
 # Phase-space specifics.